cookiengineer/cookie.engineer/weblog/articles/i3-migration-guide.md

 ```

 i3 uses Pango as a text rendering library.
 In order to select the correct
-font, you'll need to use the syntax `font pango:Font Identifier <size in pt>`.
+font, you'll need to use the syntax `font pango: Font-Identifier SizeInPt`.

 In my case I decided to go with `DejaVu Sans Mono` with a `12 pt` font size
 to make emojis available in the `i3status` bar.